brightzonedev/react-plasma-table/README.md

 - ✅ Perfect for small and large projects and 100% not an overkill!
 - ✅ Sortable out of the box
 - ✅ Searchable (✨ New! ✨)
+- ✅ Now with pagination (✨ New! ✨)

 ```
 yarn add react-plasma-table